Transferring to MSU

 We look forward to welcoming you as a new transfer student to Montana State University!

-Tips for a Successful Transfer Experience
+Steps for a Successful Transfer Experience:

-InquireFirst, it is worthwhile to find out as much as possible about MSU in Bozeman in terms of community information, general university requirements, available programs, specific program requirements, and residential living.
-You've already initiated this step by checking out our website.
+First, it is great you want to learn as much as possible about MSU in Bozeman in terms of community information, general university requirements, available programs, specific program requirements and residential living as you can.
+You've already initiated this step by checking out our website!

 Apply for Admission: Obtain and submit an application to MSU Office of Admissions by these recommended priority dates:

-- December 1 for spring term, and
+- December 1 for the spring term, and

-- May 1 for summer term
+- May 1 for the summer term

-ALL official transcripts must be sent to the Office of Admissions, and if you are currently enrolled in another institution, have final transcripts sent as soon as courses are completed (partial transcripts with a posted GPA are used for admission purposes, but final official transcripts are required to complete a formal credit evaluation).
+ALL official transcripts must be sent to the Office of Admissions, and if you are currently enrolled in another institution, have final transcripts sent as soon as courses are completed (partial transcripts with a posted GPA are used for admission purposes, but final, official transcripts are required to complete a formal credit evaluation).